 How to Write a Check with Cents

 The date format is up to you as long as it contains the month, date and year.

 Post-dating a check, that is putting a date later than the actual one, is not recommended because the rules regarding post-dated checks vary greatly among legislations and banks.

 Moreover, once a check is signed, it is a legal tender, irrespective of the date on the check.

-Next, write the name of the recipient you are sending the check to next on the line right to “Pay to the Order of.”
+- Recipient: The name of the entity you are sending the check to goes on the line right to “Pay to the Order of.”

 Get that information right before you start writing by asking the business, organization or individual what to fill in.

-Then, write the amount in the box to the right of the dollar sign, separating dollars and cents by a decimal point.
+- Numeric Amount: Write the amount in numbers in the box to the right of the dollar sign, separating dollars and cents by a decimal point.

-To avoid fraud begin as far to the left on that line as possible, and to ensure nothing can be added to the leftover space, you may draw a line after the cents down to the word “dollars”.
+To avoid fraud, begin as far to the left on that line as possible, and to ensure nothing can be added to the leftover space, you may draw a line after the cents down to the word “dollars”.

 Even if the check amount is very large, the amount must be stated as explained, including the cents as a fraction of hundred.
-Here you can find many numbers in words.

-Optionally, fill out the memo section labeled “FOR” on the bottom left of the check for your own records and because businesses like when you tell them what it’s for, e.g. by the invoice number.
+- Purpose: Optionally, fill out the memo section labeled “FOR” on the bottom left of the check for your own records and because businesses like when you tell them what it’s for, e.g. by the invoice number.

 A check isn’t valid until you sign it duly ensuring that the signature matches the signature on file at the bank.

 How to Write a Check without Cents

 - Write the decimal textual amount as either “and No/100“, “and xx/100“, or “and 00/100” as depicted in the following images.

-BTW: The textual amount is the legal amount of your payment.
-If the amounts differs from the numeric amount you have put in the box, the amount you wrote with words prevails.
+In case the amounts differs from the numeric amount you have put in the box, the amount you wrote with words prevails.

 According to the Uniform Commercial Code § 3-114, Contradictory Terms Of Instrument:

-“If an instrument contains contradictory terms, typewritten terms prevail over printed terms, handwritten terms prevail over both, and words prevail over numbers.”
+If an instrument contains contradictory terms, typewritten terms prevail over printed terms, handwritten terms prevail over both, and words prevail over numbers.”

 Ahead we discuss how to write a check for cash.